aliyun/aliyun-emapreduce-datasources/docs/jindo_distcp_how_to_en.md

 <a name="pjlfG"></a>
 #### 15、use --diff

-After your distcp task is completed, you can specify src and dest to check the file differences of the current distcp.
+After your distcp task is completed, you can specify src and dest to check the file differences of the current distcp job.
 If the src file cannot be synchronized to dest, A manifest file is generated in the current directory.
-You can use the -- copyFromManifest parameter to copy the remaining files to verify the data size and the number of files.
-If your distcp task contains compression or decompression, -- diff cannot display the correct file difference, because compression or decompression will change the file size.<br />
+You can use the copyFromManifest parameter to copy the remaining files to verify the data size and the number of files.
+If your distcp task contains compression or decompression, diff cannot display the correct file difference, because compression or decompression will change the file size.<br />
 <br />The sample command is as follows:<br />

 ```bash